 Men of the 369th (15th N.Y.) who won the Croix de Guerre for gallantry in action."
 Left to right.
 Front row: Pvt.
 Ed Williams, Herbert Taylor, Pvt.
 Leon Fraitor, Pvt.
 Ralph Hawkins.
 Back Row: Sgt.
 H. D. Prinas, Sgt.
 Dan Strorms, Pvt.
 Joe Williams, Pvt.
 Alfred Hanley, and Cpl.
 T. W. Taylor.
 1998 print.
 Records of the War Department General and Special.
 Staffs.
 (165-WW-127-8)

-Topics in this Podcast: wwi, World War I, American history, 20th century, military history, Civil Rights Movement, black history, racism, segregation, executive order 9981, U.S. history, not just in the south, biographies, mass anti-black violence
+Topics in this Podcast: World War I, American history, 20th century, military history, wwi, Civil Rights Movement, black history, racism, segregation, executive order 9981, Medal of Honor, U.S. history, not just in the south, biographies, mass anti-black violence